Become an Outstanding Anthropologist

 If you want to be about all things anthropology, you should join the IUP Anthropology Club.

 The Club is a great way to learn more about anthropology and where what you learn can take you in your career.
 The student-run club meets bi-monthly and organizes events and speakers.
-The club is very active and has sponsored several events including:
+The club is very active and sponsors several annual events including:

 The club is a great way for you to network.
 Members have attended meetings of the Society for Applied Anthropology, the American Anthropological Association, and presented at Pennsylvania’s State System of Higher Education’s annual University Undergraduate Anthropology meetings.